adequatica/adequatica.github.io/_posts/2024-05-23-hidden-gems-of-playwright-part-2.md

 ![HTML report: on the left — {box: true}, on the right is an ordinary test step](/assets/2024-05-23/03-test-step-box.png)

 _Fig.
-3. HTML report: on the left — {box: true}, on the right is an ordinary test step_
+4. HTML report: on the left — {box: true}, on the right is an ordinary test step_

-Anyway, that is quite a controversial feature, **and it depends a lot on the helper functions and the assertions inside them (your errors may look completely different than in the example above),** as well as the test requirements.
+Anyway, that is quite a controversial feature, and **it depends a lot on the helper functions and the assertions inside them (your errors may look completely different than in the example above),** as well as the test requirements.

 Read more: